Adam5Wu/DSMNetworkingMod/README.md

     2. Plan and architect the VMs / containers, the whole new world became quite attractive!
 5. Install VM Manager / Docker, which turned on OpenVSwitch, and the world instantly darkens...
     1. Your existing bonded multiple VLAN setup is blown into oblivion;
-    2. And follow the old method of re-creating ifcfg file could bring anything back.
+    2. And follow the old method of re-creating ifcfg file couldn't bring anything back.
 6. Double, triple Googling around, finally found [another guide](https://community.synology.com/enu/forum/12/post/123052);
     1. Apparently Synology has never considered the scenario of OpenVSwitch + Bond + Multi-VLANs;
     2. As a result, the `/etc/rc.network` has to be modified, adding additional logic;